apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

 #.
 Repeat these steps to upgrade every host in the cluster to the same
    version of XenServer.

 #.
-When al of the hosts are upgraded, run the following command on one host in the XenServer cluster to
+When all of the hosts in the pool are upgraded, run the following command on one host in the XenServer cluster to
    clean up the host tags (this will make sure ACS later copies the rest of the required scripts and plugins to each host):

    .. parsed-literal::